Diseases Mosquitoes Can Carry and Transmit

 What Do I Need to Know About Mosquitoes?

-With a habitat that ranges from North America to Asia and Australia and everywhere in between, perhaps there is no other mosquito so widespread as the Asian Tiger Mosquito.
-Known for carrying and transmitting diseases as chikungunya, zika, dengue fever, malaria, and yellow fever, this mosquito’s bite can have deadly consequences.
+• Asian Tiger Mosquito — With a habitat that ranges from North America to Asia and Australia and everywhere in between, perhaps there is no other mosquito so widespread as the Asian Tiger Mosquito.
+Known for carrying and transmitting diseases such as chikungunya, Zika, dengue fever, malaria, and yellow fever, this mosquito’s bite can have deadly consequences.

 It’s the Ladies You Have to Worry About